|site search by freefind|

-Green loans tips for energy efficient home tips to save you money.
+Green loans tips for energy efficient home to save you money - up to 25% CMHC insurance rebate to start with.
 So, go ahead and make your home "green" A green home is a type of house designed to be environmentally friendly and efficient.
 These homes are structured or renovated for the efficient use of energy, water and building materials.

 From more energy efficient appliances to solar panels to utilizing special building materials, green homes are helping Canadians save money and the environment with the green loans.